detect

 — Detection scores

-Detection confidence scores for each bounding box, returned as a
+Detection confidence scores for each bounding box, returned as one of these options:

-T-by-1 cell array if the input is an array of test images.
-T is the number of test images in the array.
-Each cell in the array contains a M-element row vector indicating the detection scores for the corresponding bounding box.
+B-by-1 cell array — The input is a batch of test images, where B is the number of test images in the batch.
+Each cell in the array contains an M-element row vector, where each element indicates the detection score for a bounding box in the corresponding image.

 labels